Syncfusion AI Assistant

 The enableHover property affects the entire Grid and cannot be applied to individual rows or columns.

-How to get the row information when hovering over the cell
+Retrieve row information when hovering over a cell

-• The rowDataBound event is triggered every time a request is made to access row information, element, or data, before the row element is appended to the Grid element.
+• The rowDataBound event triggers every time a request is made to access row information, element, or data, before the row element is appended to the Grid element.

-• The getRowInfo method is used to retrieve the row information when hovering over a specific cell.
+• The getRowInfo method retrieves the row information when hovering over a specific cell.
 This method takes a single parameter, which is the target element that is being hovered over.

 import { Component, OnInit, ViewChild } from '@angular/core';